Badminton House: Connections

 Whether or not the sport of badminton was re-introduced from British India or was invented during the hard winter of 1863 by the children of the eighth duke in the Great Hall (where the featherweight shuttlecock would not mar the life-size portraits of horses by John Wootton, as the tradition of the house has it), it was popularised at the house, hence the sport's name.

-Queen Mary stayed at Badminton House for much of World War II.
-Her staff occupied most of the building, to the inconvenience of the Duke and Duchess of Beaufort.
-Afterward, when the Duchess of Beaufort, who was Queen Mary's niece, was asked in which part of the great house the Queen had resided, she responded "She lived in all of it."
+Queen Mary stayed at Badminton House for much of the Second World War.
+Her staff occupied most of the building, to the inconvenience of the Duke and the Duchess of Beaufort.
+Afterward, when the Duchess, who was Mary's niece, was asked in which part of the great house the Queen had resided, she responded "She lived in all of it."

 In the later 20th century, Badminton House became best known for the annual Badminton Horse Trials held there since 1949.
 Badminton House has also been strongly associated with fox hunting.
 Successive Dukes of Beaufort have been masters of the Beaufort Hunt, one of the two most famous hunts in the United Kingdom alongside the Quorn Hunt.

 Weddings and parties can be booked at Badminton House.
 Occasionally, houses and cottage on the estate can be rented.
 The estate was the location for some scenes of the films The Remains of the Day, 28 Days Later and Pearl Harbor, and of the Netflix series Bridgerton, Queen Charlotte: A Bridgerton Story and The Gentlemen.